 The Loss of Mains protection must be able to detect the loss of a single phase of the supply network.
 If the LOM protection functions is realised by means of Rate of Change of Frequency (ROCOF - 81R) and Vector Shift (78), to be used alternatively at the instance of DEWA, the following setting ranges are envisaged:

-Threshold 81R (0.01 ÷ 5.0) Hz/s adjustable in steps of 0.01 Hz/s Tripping time 81R (0.0 ÷ 5) s adjustable in steps of 0.01 s Threshold 78 (1 ÷ 50) ° adjustable in steps of 1 ° Tripping time 78 (0.0 ÷ 5) s adjustable in steps of 0.01 s
+Threshold 81R (0.01 ÷ 5.0) Hz/s adjustable in steps of 0.01 Hz/s Threshold 78 (1 ÷ 50) ° adjustable in steps of 1 °

 Inhibition of the LOM protection functions shall be possible in the IP.